 To help you choose a password client, we’re going to do an overview browser-based password managers, free solutions like LastPass and NordPass, and paid password clients like 1Password and Dashlane.
 We’ll learn what clients can do and why one solution might work better for you than another.

 By the way, most password managers have import/export buttons so you can quickly transfer passwords from one client to another.
-You can even export passwords from your browser to a dedicated client, although you’ll need to look up the process, depending on which browser you use and which client you’re migrating to.
+You can even export passwords from Chrome, Edge, or Firefox to a dedicated client to get things set up quickly.

 With that, let’s get to it.